arcalinea/Tulsa-Health-Department-App/README.md

 # Troubleshooting
 If running into trouble with react-native camera module:
-Is build.gradle added to react-native-camera?
+- Is build.gradle added to react-native-camera?
-Is AndroidManifest.xml under android/src/main?
+- Is AndroidManifest.xml under android/src/main?

-Go to the github page for react-native-camera for specific instructions on install https://github.com/lwansbrough/react-native-camera
+Go to the github page for react-native-camera for installation instruction: https://github.com/lwansbrough/react-native-camera

-Need to install this way:
+Need to do this:
-npm install react-native-camera@https://github.com/lwansbrough/react-native-camera.git --save
+- npm install react-native-camera@https://github.com/lwansbrough/react-native-camera.git --save